Guang Chengzi: In Fengshen Yanyi

-On his visit to Jin'ao Island to see Tongtian Jiaozhu--the founder of Branch Jie, he killed Tongtian Jiaozhu's student Jinling Shengmu by mistake, which angered the other people from Branch Jie.
+On his visit to Jin'ao Island to see Tongtian Jiaozhu—the founder of Branch Jie, he killed Tongtian Jiaozhu's student Huoling Shengmu by mistake, which angered the other people from Branch Jie.
 He was able to leave the island after that, but the direct war between Branch Jie and Branch Chan began.
 That huge war lasted for a long time and many gods and Xians were injured or even killed in the war.
 Eventually Branch Chan beat Branch Jie.

 Weapons of Guangchengzi

 He has three weapons: Fantian Yin, Luohun Bell, and Female-Male Double Sword.

 Fantian Yin is his best weapon.
 It is said to be a huge seal, which was made by Guangchengzi's teacher Yuanshi Tianzun and then passed to him.
 Fantian Yin is driven by magic; it kills people by hitting the forehead.
 Luohun Bell was a bell that makes the sound to interrupt enemies' soul.
 Female-Male Double Sword was a pair of swords; these swords were believed to have genders, one was female and one was male, and he was considered the master of Chinese sword culture.